 Affiliated faculty member, Columbia University Department of History

 With Professor Ernest Morrell of Notre Dame, Erickson leads the Harlem Education History Project, a collaborative investigation into the history of education in 20th century Harlem.
 The project published Educating Harlem: A Century of Schooling and Resistance in a Black Community with Columbia University Press and in an online open-access digital edition in 2019.
-The project also includes a digital history project, and youth participatory history program.
+The project also includes a digital history project, and an ongoing youth participatory history program working in local classrooms.

 Earlier in her career, Erickson taught history and conducted ethnographic research in New York City schools and worked at two national education organizations.
 She also has experience in historical documentary film and public history consulting.

 Urban and Metropolitan History